yuantianle/yuantianle.github.io/docs/2_Software_Engineering/Github/theory.md

 ???+question "What do `git add` do?"

-    `git add` create `blobs` for newly added files and append index for both created and edited blob.
+    `git add` create `blobs` for newly added files and append index for both creating and editing blob.

 Let's directly create a new file named `intro.txt` in the **main branch** and `git add .`: